 Election Tactics

-A tactic is an intervention to impact an election.
+An election tactic is an intervention to impact an election.
 For example, TV campaign ads, sending out vote-by-mail applications, and door-to-door canvassing are all different election tactics.
-Most tactics can be used either in a nonpartisan way (e.g. to increase voting or educate voters) or in a partisan way (e.g. persuading voters to vote for a particular candidate).
+Most tactics can be employed either in a nonpartisan manner (such as increasing voter turnout or educating voters) or in a partisan manner (such as persuading voters to vote for a particular candidate).

-• We recommend programs run by non-profit (501c3) organizations that strengthen democracy in battleground states and 501c4 organizations and political action committees (PACs) that win votes for pro-democracy candidates in key races.
+We recommend programs run by non-profit (501)(c)(3) organizations that strengthen democracy in battleground states and 501(c)(4) organizations that conduct primarily non-partisan programs but also may help win votes for pro-democracy candidates in key races.
+We also sometimes recommend contributions to partisan PACs.